Wisconsin hearing considers $614M plan to fund Milwaukee Brewers stadium repairs

 He said the sport is losing popularity, adding that he “tortured” himself watching the Diamondbacks sweep the Brewers out of the playoffs.
 He said the proposal needs substantial changes to earn his vote.

-Other Democrats complained the proposal asks for too much money from the city and county.
+Other Democrats complained the proposal asks for too much money from the cash-strapped city and county.
+The city increased its sales tax by 2% and the county doubled its sales tax earlier this year as part of a plan to avoid bankruptcy and deep cuts to services.

 Brooks countered that the proposal calls for winterizing the stadium so the Brewers can rent it out year-round for events such as concerts, generating more sales tax for the state and local governments.